AnalogJ/lexicon/README.md

 ## Setup

-**Warning: it is strongly advised with pip to install Lexicon in a Python virtual environment, in order to avoid interference between Python modules preinstalled on you system as OS packages and modules installed by pip (see https://docs.python-guide.org/dev/virtualenvs/).**
+**Warning: it is strongly advised with pip to install Lexicon in a Python virtual environment, in order to avoid interference between Python modules preinstalled on your system as OS packages and modules installed by pip (see https://docs.python-guide.org/dev/virtualenvs/).**

 To use lexicon as a CLI application, do the following: